Shania-Salsabilla/Portfolio-Data-Science/README.md

 # Airline Passenger Satisfaction
 Dataset used on customer satisfaction scores of 120,000+ airline passengers, including additional information about each passenger, passenger flight and type of trip, and evaluation of factors such as cleanliness, comfort, service and overall experience.
+The full dataset can be downloaded here: https://www.kaggle.com/datasets/mysarahmadbhat/airline-passenger-satisfaction.

 ## Column Description:
 - ID: ID of each passenger (pax), which is unique (nothing is the same).